Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 4345.
 Biophysics.

-This course applies the principles of physics to the study of living organisms.
-An emphasis will be placed on the topics of structure, fluids, diffusion, entropy, probabilities, and stochastic processes, as well as on scientific modes of thinking, including modeling, estimation, and data analysis.
-Prerequisite: PHYS 3320 and PHYS 2230 and PHYS 2335 and PHYS 2135 all with grades of "C" or better.
+This course involves the application of fundamental principles of physics to study the behavior and functionality of living organisms.
+This course will emphasize fundamental ideas developed throughout the introductory sequence such as Newton's Laws and energy conservation and will build onto these an examination of fluids, structures, diffusion, probability statistics, stochastic processes, and systems modeling.
+We will continue to emphasize scientific modes of thinking, including building and testing models, generating simplifying assumptions, approximations, and estimations, and analyzing real-world data.
+Prerequisite: PHYS 3320 and PHYS 2230 and PHYS 2335 and PHYS 2135 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.